 Much controversy continues, however, about the relevance of brain-based approaches to the human mind.
 Reductionists claim that mental disorders are nothing more than brain disorders, whereas others deem the discovery of neural correlates of mental dysfunction as rather unspectacular.
 This discussion is mirrored in the philosophical debate on the mind–brain problem and in the philosophy of science.
 Like thought experiments, neuropsychiatric disorders may serve as intuition pumps: They stimulate new insights and inspirations and, moreover, are challenging explananda for any general theory of mind.

 In the past ten years the field of neurology and psychiatry has expanded greatly in Berlin with major new project grants and recent appointments fitting exactly into the field of the School.
 The Berlin environment in neuropsychiatry research is particularly well suited for studying brain disorders and mental dysfunction because of the vicinity of and close interaction with the Charité University Medical School.
-Actively involved in the Berlin School of Mind and Brain are researchers in the field of reward, addiction, and schizophrenia (Andreas Heinz), affective disorders (Felix Bermpohl), anxiety (Andreas Ströhle), psychiatric disease patterns (e.g., ego-disturbances) (Martin Voss), and OCD (Norbert Kathmann).
+Actively involved in the Berlin School of Mind and Brain are researchers in the field of reward, addiction, and schizophrenia (Andreas Heinz), affective disorders (Felix Bermpohl), anxiety (Andreas Ströhle) and psychiatric disease patterns (e.g., ego-disturbances) (Martin Voss).
 Parkinson’s disease and other movement disorders (Andrea Kühn, Fabian Klostermann) and dementia (Isabella Heuser) are represented by large research groups.
 Furthermore, there are activities in the fields of imaging genetics (Andreas Heinz, Henrik Walter) and brain stimulation (Malek Bajbouj, Andrea Kühn).
-Several faculty members (Thomas Schmidt, Henrik Walter, Sabine Müller) work on ethical and theoretical issues in neuroscience and psychiatry (e.g., the concepts of “disease” and “disability”), ethical issues relating to neurosurgery, deep brain stimulation, “neuroenhancement” and neuroimaging; neurophilosophical issues of free will, autonomy, moral responsibility; implications of neuroscientific research for legal responsibility.
+Several faculty members (Thomas Schmidt, Henrik Walter) work on ethical and theoretical issues in neuroscience and psychiatry (e.g., the concepts of “disease” and “disability”), ethical issues relating to neurosurgery, deep brain stimulation, “neuroenhancement” and neuroimaging; neurophilosophical issues of free will, autonomy, moral responsibility; implications of neuroscientific research for legal responsibility.
 Isabel Dziobek and her group investigate autism spectrum disorders and personality disorders.
 Stroke is a major research focus in Berlin, and several faculty members are active in this field (Matthias Endres, Ulrich Dirnagl, Arno Villringer).
 With specific relevance for our graduate school is the work on the psychological (depression, posttraumatic stress disorder [PTSD]) consequences of stroke (Matthias Endres) and on the cognitive neuroscience of stroke prevention (Arno Villringer, see also topic 4).
 Cognition in neurology, the clinical and cognitive neuroscience of memory and memory disorders (Carsten Finke), and neurocognitive psychology (Arthur Jacobs) are also being investigated.

 Contact details of the Mind & Brain faculty